- Crypto Is Easy

 Start now and don’t rush, just prepare.

 That way, you can act decisively when the time comes.
 You will know what to do with your crypto, roughly how much it will cost, and how everything should turn out.
-You will have already spent the time to organize your affairs.
+You will have already organized your affairs.

 After you sell, you can enjoy the fruits of the harvest and prepare for what comes next: a chance to re-accumulate your crypto at a massive discount.